-It’s important to realize this exercise can bring up repressed memories and feelings.
+It’s essential to realize this exercise can bring up repressed memories and feelings.
 We recommend using the emotional check process with this exercise.
-It is vital to maintain emotional equilibrium if you are doing back-to-back sessions.
+It is vital to maintain a calm non-emotional state of mind.
 This technique is a profound inner work tool for personal discovery.
 Sometimes it can become emotionally unsettling.

 Some people find that it also yields better results if you’ve done this exercise a few times.
 The more you do it, the easier it is to get past your programmed answers.